 Wake Graphics also imposes a $450 design fee and a $200 shipping fee.
 You don’t have to pay for these services if you don’t need them.
 The shipping fee is probably for shipping the wrap to your address without installation on the RV.

-As you will see in a bit, wrapping class C & B RVs is a little bit cheaper.
+As you will see, wrapping class C & B RVs is cheaper.
 Aside from that, there are some other minor differences that you will see along the way.

 Sides

-Like it was with class A motorhomes, we picked RV height and length that would be representative of reality.
+Like it was with class A motorhomes, we picked RV height and length that would represent reality.

-The flat pricing doesn’t differ between RV classes at all – if you type in the same height and length, the price will be same for all RV types.
-But since class C & B motorhomes tend to be much smaller than class A RVs, the cost of wrapping should be not as high, as demonstrated by the chart below.
+The flat pricing doesn’t differ between RV classes – if you type in the same height and length, the price will be the same for all RV types.
+But since class C & B motorhomes tend to be much smaller than class A RVs, the cost of wrapping should not be as high as the chart below demonstrates.

 RV length, feet | 16 | 20 | 24 | 28 | 32 | 36 |